truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ```
 <a name="registerWWEventListener"></a>
 ###_registerWWEventListener_ ![Method][meth]
-Registers an event listener for a specific event (see [availableWWEvents](#availableWWEvents)) for a specific target (self, other or all) (targetData can be set for slotChange as a slotName to narrow down event further but not used for other events) and the callback function the webble wish to be called if the event fires.
+Registers an event listener for a specific event (see [availableWWEvents](#availableWWEvents)) for a specific target (self, other or all) (targetData can be set for slotChange as a slotName or an array of slotnames to narrow down event further but not used for other events) and the callback function the webble wish to be called if the event fires.
 The callback function will then be handed a datapack object containing needed information to react to the event accordingly.
 All callback functions are sent a datapack object as a parameter when they fire which includes different things depending on the event.
 The targetId post in these datapacks are only useful when the webble are listening to multiple webbles with the same callback.
 If targetId is undefined the webble will be listening to itself, or if the targetId match an existing Webble then that will be listened to, and if the targetId is set to NULL it will listen to all webbles.

 **Returning Data for each event type**